srid/srid/content/Software/Nix/Nix recipes for Haskellers.md

 * [Official Nix manual on using Haskell](https://haskell4nix.readthedocs.io/)
 * [Unofficial developer guide to Nix](https://nix.dev/)
-* [haskell-template](https://github.com/srid/haskell-template): A prebuilt Haskell project template using Nix flakes, among other defaults
+* [[haskell-template]]: A prebuilt Haskell project template using Nix flakes, among other defaults
 * [Incrementally package a Haskell program using Nix](https://www.haskellforall.com/2022/08/incrementally-package-haskell-program.html)

 [^nixos]: Alternatively, if you are feeling adventurous enough, you may install [[NixOS]], a Linux distribution based on Nix.